chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 If you read the thread I am NOT - repeat with me - I am NOT the poster of the joke.
 I am asking for tolerance.
-But reading your comments above it looks like you are - sorry to say - an extreme illiberal fanatic leftie on a "mission".
+But reading your comments above it looks like you are [- sorry to say - an extreme illiberal fanatic leftie] on a "mission".
 You are targeting the wrong random nobody (and remember every action will have reactions and so on).
-And I thought you are acting in good faith (when looking into how some haters game the r/ruby reddit with downvotes and flaggin all post as spam and so on).
+And I thought you are acting in good faith [(when looking into how some haters game the r/ruby reddit with downvotes and flagging all post of targets as spam and so on)].
 Helas.

 How can a posting about a joke (that I didn't post) on ruby-talk lead to a ban on r/ruby?